Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Discrete Protocol Design

-\citeauthor{pmlr-v235-alfarra24a}'s \citeyearpar{pmlr-v235-alfarra24a} protocols penalise slow adaptation with fewer batches (\S2); given arrival interval $\gamma = 40$\,ms and adaptation time $\delta_i = 75$\,ms, every other batch skips adaptation.
-In their \textit{dual-model} protocol, the centrepiece of their work, these ``skipped'' batches receive predictions from a fallback inference model, which may be periodically updated with the adapted state.
+Our discrete \textit{scenario} is conceptually similar to that proposed by \citet{pmlr-v235-alfarra24a}.
+Both evaluate adaptation methods under a response deadline imposed by an asynchronous data stream and penalise slow adaptation with fewer batches (\S2).
+Unadapted batches are deemed skipped.
+In their \textit{dual-model} protocol, the centrepiece of their work, these ``skipped'' batches receive predictions from a fallback inference model, which may be periodically updated with the adapted state; given arrival interval $\gamma=40$\,ms and adaptation time $\delta_i=75$\,ms, every other batch receives a prediction from the fallback.
 This approach guarantees near-100\% system availability, barring resource contention from parallel model pipelines.
 However, this setting imposes no constraint on the timeliness of adaptation, which operates as a secondary, passive process; adaptation affects task performance (\textit{accuracy}), not system performance (\textit{availability}), operating under a safety net provided by the fallback model.
-The primary evaluative objective then reduces to maximising accuracy as in offline evaluation, since availability is guaranteed by construction.

-\textbf{Design targets.} Their focus lies in \textit{whether} methods yield tangible returns when starved of batches under a shared, formalised penalty; ours lies in \textit{why}, revealed through the accuracy-availability decomposition absent from their framing.
-When a method's wall-clock time $\delta_i$ fits within $\gamma$, the fallback only serves to add resilience.
-Under this framing, methods that keep pace with the stream are not distinctly rewarded beyond those that adapt periodically while skipping most batches.

-We view adaptation not as an auxiliary process but as a necessary evolution of inference. \citeauthor{pmlr-v235-alfarra24a}'s \citeyearpar{pmlr-v235-alfarra24a} framing, while valuable for benchmarking sample starvation, does not surface design targets for this transition.
-Tempora's decompositions aim to provide them, facilitating deployable adaptation methods that may underlie adaptable intelligence at scale.